 CAT vs GMAT – Which is Right for You?

-CAT vs GMAT – Which is Right for You?
-This is the perennial dilemma clouding the mind of every MBA aspirant out there.
-Should one stick to the popular option of taking the Common Admission Test with the hope of making it to the prestigious IIMs or other top B-schools in the country or diversify one’s options with the internationally recognized Graduate Management Admission Test?
-Like most other life choices, there is no simple, clear-cut answer that pegs one over the other.
+Like most other life choices, there is no simple, clear-cut answer for CAT vs GMAT.
 The choice of the right management exam for any aspirant rides on their personal circumstances, caliber, background, and career goals.
 Even so, here are some key factors that’ll help simplify that choice for you:

 The GMAT score is also recognized by the IIMs.
 In fact, overseas aspirants aiming for IIMs have to take the GMAT to be eligible for admission, as the CAT is conducted only in a few locations in India.
 Therefore, GMAT definitely broadens your prospects of making it to some of the most prestigious business schools around the world, provided you can manage ace scores.

 Admission to B-schools based on your CAT scores is like a long hurdle race, in which the entrance exam is just the first rung of selection or elimination.
 This is followed by intensive rounds of essay submissions, group discussions and personal interviews, each with a higher difficulty level and elimination rate.

 More so, these rounds come with rather arbitrary ‘cut off’ standards, so there is no way for an aspirant to know their odds of making it to the next level.
 In addition to these, Class 10, Class 12 and graduation marks are taken into consideration for admission.